North Cornwall · PL27 · Cornwall Council North

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Wadebridge, that work is shaped by the place itself — Wadebridge is the inland market town for the Camel Estuary and Padstow, with a fifteenth-century bridge over the Camel, a strong independent retail high street and a busy Camel Trail terminus, with a building stock that leans toward medieval bridge-end terraces and Georgian townhouses.
+Working in Wadebridge means starting from the PL27 context — Wadebridge is the inland market town for the Camel Estuary and Padstow, with a fifteenth-century bridge over the Camel, a strong independent retail high street and a busy Camel Trail terminus, with a building stock that leans toward post-war suburban estates and medieval bridge-end terraces.

 Our process